Swagath18/multilingual-content-translation-api/README.md

-# File Translation Service with AI (PDF, PPT, TXT, HTML)
+# Multilingual-Content-Translation-API (PDF, PPT, TXT, HTML)

 ## Overview
 This project provides a file translation service that translates text content from various file types (PDF, PPT/PPTX, TXT, HTML) into different languages.
 The system consists of a **Streamlit** frontend for user interaction and a **FastAPI** backend for processing file uploads, text extraction, and translations using the OpenAI API.